context-labs/mactop/README.md

 ## mactop Flags

+- `--headless`: Run in headless mode (no TUI, output JSON to stdout).
+- `--count`: Number of samples to collect in headless mode (0 = infinite).
 - `--interval` or `-i`: Set the update interval in milliseconds.
 Default is 1000.
-(For low-end M chips, you may want to increase this value)
 - `--color` or `-c`: Set the UI color.
 Default is white.
 Options are 'green', 'red', 'blue', 'cyan', 'magenta', 'yellow', and 'white'. (-c green)
 - `--prometheus` or `-p`: Set and enable the local Prometheus metrics server on the given port.
 Default is disabled. (e.g. -p 2112 to enable Prometheus metrics on port 2112)